 Interprofessional Education (IPE) occurs when two or more professions learn with, from, and about each other to improve collaboration and the quality of care.

 Team-based care is a critical component of safe, quality oncology care.
-Evidence supports interprofessional education (IPE) and team training improves healthcare professionals’ knowledge, skills, attitudes, individual and team performance, and patient outcomes.
+Evidence supports IPE and team training improves healthcare professionals’ knowledge, skills, attitudes, individual and team performance, and patient outcomes.
 Evidence also supports the opposite: poor team performance leads to poor patient outcomes.
 Over the past decade, there have been increasing pressure from national medical education organizations and accreditation bodies for interprofessional education that leads to competencies towards collaborative practice or team-based care.
-Interprofessional education (IPE) helps us do this.
 IPE helps us to teach and learn as a team.

-Our team uses IPE and principles of interprofessional collaboration and practice to gain higher reliability in patient safety, care and experience while providing team-based care.
-We focus on developing curriculum offers IPE interprofessional education and principles of interprofessional collaboration and practice to enhance patient safety, care and experience while providing team-based care.
+Our team uses IPE and principles of collaborative practice to gain higher reliability in patient safety, care and experience while providing team-based care.
 We also maintain a database of IPE activities across MD Anderson.
 If you would like to register your IPE, email Helene P. Phu.

 The education design and instruction office provides world-class instructional design services, educational products, and education technology resources that support online, flipped, blended, and classroom learning modalities.
 Our education engineers successfully bridge the space between clinician, scientist and master educator through services and resources that support the dissemination of academic achievements and best practices using the best education science and evidence.